 I study how people make decisions about land use and how their choices affect the environment.
 I primarily use quantitative empirical methods, relying particularly on spatially-referenced panel datasets.
 This research falls within the following overlapping themes:

 Agricultural expansion into tropical forests

 Smallholder decisions about use of land and other resources have important environmental implications both globally (e.g. climate change, biodiversity loss) and locally (e.g. erosion, water reliability).
-My research examines the potential implications of agricultural conversion and intensification for poverty alleviation and ecosystem service provision.
+My research examines the potential implications of agricultural conversion and intensification for poverty alleviation and ecosystem service provision, particularly in relation to water.
 I focus on three specific questions:

 (1) What are the impacts of deforestation on smallholder incomes and local ecosystem services?

 (2) How are smallholder land use decisions affected by changes in household wealth, market development, climate and local ecosystem services?

 (3) How effective are alternative policy mechanisms for forest protection?